 By Manon Macallister

-Mary Elliston graduated from NC State in 2005 with a degree in Paper Science and Engineering.
-She currently works as Human Resources Manager at Sonoco Products in Hartsville, SC.
-We recently reached out to Mary to find out about her experiences here at NC State, her current career, and advise for current students.
+Mary (Johnson) Elliston graduated from NC State in 2005 with a degree in Paper Science and Engineering.
+She currently works as an HR Business Partner at Sonoco Products in Hartsville, SC.
+We recently reached out to Mary to find out about her experiences here at NC State, her current career, and advice for current students.

 Experience at NC State

 - Internship/co-op experience: One co-op and three internships with Sonoco Products Company at four different locations.

 - Favorite class: The Senior Papermaking lab taught by Dr. Heitmann where we would run the pilot paper machine.
 It was awesome to be able to produce paper from pulping to the finished product, and to be able to brag to my friends “look what I made in class!